Classic Tetris Monthly Rules and Guidelines

 - Withdrawing after brackets have been formed or during the competitive play will result in an Official Dropout.
 If you have two Official Dropouts in a six month period, you will be asked to sit out/abstain from participating in CTM for two months.

-- In Masters Event, Challengers Circuit, Futures Circuit, and Hopefuls Circuit players compete beginning on level 18.
+- In Masters Event, Challengers Circuit, Futures Circuit, Hopefuls Circuit, and Community T1, players compete beginning on level 18.

-- In Community Tournaments T1-T3, players alternate between level selection with the lower seed selecting first.
-Players can choose level 15 or level 18.
+- In Community Tournaments T2 and below, players alternate between level selection with the lower seed selecting first.

 - Points over 999,999 count.